wp-cli/extension-command/README.md

 ### wp theme status

-See the status of one or all themes.
+Reveals the status of one or all themes.

 ~~~
 wp theme status [<theme>]